-In this equation, \overrightarrow{Q} is the horizontal moisture transport vector (kg.m $^{-1}$.s $^{-1}$), g is the standard gravitational acceleration at mean sea level (9.81 m.s $^{-2}$), q is water vapour content (kg/kg), \overrightarrow{U} is zonal and meridional wind vector (m.s $^{-1}$), ps and pu are surface and upper pressure level, in this case, 1000 hPa and 700 hPa, respectively.
+In this equation, \overrightarrow{Q} is the zonal and meridional moisture transport vector (kg.m-1.s-1), g denotes the standard gravitational acceleration at mean sea level (9.81 m.s-1), g is water vapour content (kg/kg), \overrightarrow{U} is zonal and meridional wind vector (m.s-1), g and g are surface and upper pressure level, in this case, 1000 mb and 700 mb, respectively.
 This equation is used to estimate the moisture transport for the 12 heaviest daily rainfall events occurring over the Cévennes mountain range in 30 years of each simulation and observations.
-Before selecting the events in each dataset, we first define the Cévennes box (see 1) by deriving the maxima and minima of the latitudes and longitudes of the 14 stations along the Cévennes used in Vautard et al. (2015).
+Before selecting the events in each dataset, we first define the Cévennes box by deriving the maxima and minima of the latitudes and longitudes of the 14 stations along the Cévennes used in Vautard et al. (2015).
 This box is roughly limited from 2.6°E to 5°E and from 43.3°N to 45.1°N. Next, we determine the 12 maxima rainfall values and their date of occurrence at any station within the box.
-We extract the maxima from all stations (i.e., not only considering the 14 stations) we have as long as those stations are located within the box.
+We extract the maxima from all stations (i.e. not only considering the 14 stations) we have as long as those stations are located within the box.
 We eliminate a less heavy event between the two events occurring within 7 days that are both ranked on the top 12 heaviest events, so that we can avoid considering twice the same large-scale dynamic and moisture characteristics leading to those heavy rainfall events.
-For each determined event, we take the average of a few time steps (every 3 hours for simulations and every 6 hours for benchmark dataset) from 18 UTC of the previous day to 21 UTC of the day that event happened.
+For each determined event, we take the average of a few time steps from 18 UTC of the previous day to 21 UTC of the day that event happened.
 Finally, we compute the mean moisture transport of those mean values of the 12 heaviest rainfall events over the Cévennes box.